msveshnikov/autocode-ai/README.md

 -   NodeJS-based console application
 -   Easy installation and execution using npx
 -   Creates and modifies source files in the current folder and subfolders
+-   Self-updating README.md with new design ideas and considerations
+-   Intelligent project structure analysis and optimization
+-   Automatic dependency management and version control integration
+-   Code quality checks and suggestions

 ## Installation